zbr17/GeDML/README.md

 - [ ] add cross-validation splits protocol.
 - [ ] distributed tester for matrix-form input.
 - [ ] add metrics module.
+- [ ] how to improve the running efficiency.